Quickscribe Services Ltd.

 Not All Joint Tenancies Are Created Equal

 In a recent decision, the Supreme Court of British Columbia has clarified the property interests that may arise when a property is held in joint names.
 While it is clear that a transfer of property into joint names may result in either a gift or a trust, in Petrick (Trustee) v.
 Petrick, 2019 BCSC 1319, Justice Francis has confirmed that three situations are possible.
-Petrick involved a transfer of property from a bankrupt son to his mother.
-His trustee in bankruptcy applied for a declaration that the transfer was void because it was intended to defeat his creditors.
-Read the full article by Polly Storey with Clark Wilson LLP.

-Executor Remuneration – When
+Executor Remuneration: When

-Do They Get Nothing
+Do They Get Nothing?

 It is trite law that an estate executor/trustee has a fiduciary duty to act in the best interests of an estate and its beneficiaries, and in that regard, whether a professional or non-professional, an estate trustee must exercise the standard of care employed by a person of ordinary prudence in managing his or her own affairs.
 Fales v Canada Permanent Trust Co.
 (1977), 2 SCR 302, at paragraph 315.
 Read the full article by Trevor Todd with Disinherited – Estate Disputes and Contested Wills.